 No peeling required, this product aims to look, taste, and feel just like a hard-boiled egg.
 Unlike many vegan alternatives, the ingredient list is shockingly wholesome.
 The main components include water, cashews, almonds, and coconut milk; the additional trace ingredients include black salt, agar, turmeric extract, and nutritional yeast.

 It also contains no natural flavors, gums, starches, or weird eggy smell.
 We’re as impressed by this label as we are by the eggy product.
-WunderEgg is not available yet, but customers can sign up for emails to keep in the loop about the launch date.
+Available at Whole Foods Market locations nationwide, WunderEgg is sure to be your new vegan staple.

 Find out more